How to Answer A02 Questions in A-Level and GCSE Psychology (Without Losing Easy Marks)

 Example:

-If the word is schedule, you could connect it to your workday or weekly routine.
+If the word is serotonin you could connect it to your weekly routine, by thinking about which foods increase serotonin levels

 This emotional connection helps the word stay in your long-term memory.